meta-llama/llama-stack/docs/source/getting_started/index.md

 ### ii.
 Using the Llama Stack Client
 Now you can use the llama stack client to run inference and build agents!

-:::{dropdown} You can reuse the server setup or the Llama Stack Client
+_Note: You can reuse the server setup or the Llama Stack Client_

 Open a new terminal and navigate to the same directory you started the server from.